copsTvFan/cops-episode-guide/guide.md

 **San Bernardino, CA 3**

-- (10:02 PM Street Patrol) Pomona -- Corporal Joe Waltman grew up on the East Coast and always dreamed of going to California.
+- (Pomona, CA -- 10:02 PM Street Patrol) Corporal Joe Waltman grew up on the East Coast and always dreamed of going to California.
 I the courts they have all the time they need to work things out, but on the streets it's split second decisions.
-Officer pursues armed suspect
+(10:16 PM Man With A Gun) Officer pursues armed suspect.
-- flood traps man
+- (San Bernardino County, CA -- 7:11 PM Search & Rescue Call) Deputy Hank Valencia.
+Flood traps man.
-- man on a sidewalk is armed.
+- (San Bernardino County, CA -- 1:17 AM Street Patrol) Deputy Rick Roelle.
+Man on a sidewalk is armed.

 ## CP-544